 - CORE Module: Discrete Mathematics (5 CP)

-*Students who take a minor must choose Numerical Methods.
+*Students from entry Fall 2020 or earlier who do a Math minor must choose Numerical methods.

 Big Questions modules